EliaCereda/swe-persistency-patterns/README.md

 ### Model
 The Model component is responsible for storing the application data in domain objects and persisting them to the database.
+I decided to model it upon the Row Data Gateway pattern, since I believe it does a better job than Active Records at separating the persistency logic from the business logic in the code and it is somewhat simpler to implement.
+It results in sligtly less convenience for the users of the code, but a more straightforward behavior in my opinion, with less hidden pitfalls.

 It is composed of three parts:
 * the `Database` class, which initialises the database and manages the database connections.
 * the `User` and `Address` classes, which correspond to the Gateway instances.
-They are Plain Old Java Objects (POJOs), without any knowledge of the database and don't implement any business logic.
+They are Plain Old Java Objects (POJOs), without any knowledge of the database nor any business logic.
+* the `Repository` classes form the bridge between the database and the application code.
+Their resposibilities include executing the SQL instructions to insert, modify and query the data and mapping between database records and Java objects.

 ![Class diagram of the Model component](docs/images/model.png)